rynmoore/rynmoore.github.io/docs/Ex'sandOh's.md

 ## Outro
 jive walk
 swivel walks 4
 two forward triples and point

+# Notes
+- discovered problems on Queereographer's night.
+Not sure what they were.

+#notes